wsidl/syntrend/docs/use_cases.rst

 Common Use Cases for Synthetic Trend Data Generation
 ====================================================

-The "SynTrend" utility is intended to be highly configurable to support a range of use cases.
+|project_title| is intended to be highly configurable to support a range of use cases.
 Some use cases are intuitive to support while others require some creativity to provide the intended outcome.